Israel national judo team

 The Israel national judo team consists of the men's team coached by Olympic medalist Oren Smadja and the women's team coached by Shany Hershko.
+It is assembled by the Israel Judo Association.

 The team won a bronze medal at the mixed team event of the 2020 Summer Olympics.
 Previously, the men's team won a gold medal at the 2005 European Team Championships.